andregoiano/python_client/README.md

 client.distribute_campaign(campaign['id'])

 # Create 2 passes with the campaign above.
-# The returned JSON contains information on the location of the .pkpass files.
+# The returned JSON contains information on the location of the passes (live_url).
 pass1 = client.create_pass(campaign,
                             {'barcode':'11111',
                              'secondary_label':'John',